The rehearsal dinner is one of the most underrated parts of planning a wedding, which is a little unfair.

 If you’re looking for a way to incorporate more guests, wedding welcome parties are also becoming increasingly popular, especially if you are planning a smaller or more formal rehearsal dinner.
 Welcome parties, which are often more casual and have a larger guest list, offer an additional opportunity for guests to meet, relax, and get to know each other prior to the wedding festivities.

-What is your rehearsal dinner vibe?
 Having a cohesive theme, aesthetic, or mood for the rehearsal dinner does two important things.
 First, it makes event planning easier.
-Knowing that you’re planning a “Night in Spain,” for example, makes it much simpler to choose a menu.
+Knowing that you’re planning a “Night in Spain,” for example, makes it much simpler to choose a menu, dress code, and more.

 Second, a theme can create an immersive, unforgettable experience for your guests.
 Your theme can be based around a cuisine, such as Latin or Italian, or you can pick a seasonal theme, such as “Winter Wonderland” or “Fall-ing in Love.”